epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-05-13-haskell-loop-with-map.markdown

 *	Passing Argument

-*	Real World and Comparation
+*	Real World Application

+*	Comparation with other Languages.

 It is going to be a long article.
 So I won't speak too much.